 Located just off U.S. 421 North in Pennington Gap, Leeman Field is open year-round and is within one mile of our scenic Stone Face Rock.
 It’s home to Independence Day and New Year’s eve celebrations and fireworks, and Christmas Fantasy in lights from Thanksgiving until New Year’s Day.

-The pool is open seasonally from Memorial weekend until the first week of August.
-Private party schedules and information is available by contacting Richard Garrett at 276-346-7748 or at the pool during season at 276-546-0270.
+The pool is normally open seasonally from Memorial weekend until the first week of August.
+Private party scheduling and information are available by calling at 276-546-0270.
 Parties start at $130 and are priced according to the amount of attendance/lifeguards required.

 Emergency calls, including leaks, should be directed to the Lee County Sheriff’s dispatch at 276-346-7777.